open-contracting/cove-ocds/docs/how-to-add-kfi.rst

 (note that various values can be can be null or missing, hence using the ? so that jq doesn't stop with an error)

 ``EXPECTED_RELEASE_AGGREGATE_RANDOM`` is populated with the expected results from `fixtures/samplerubbish.json <https://github.com/open-contracting/cove-ocds/blob/main/tests/fixtures/samplerubbish.json>`_.
 This is a large OCDS JSON file that's nonsense, and is intended to provide a more robust test of the code.
-If the KFI that you're adding can't be calculated from the existing data in that file, then contact the OCDS Helpdesk to discuss generating a new version of the file that does include the relevant fields.
+If the KFI that you're adding can't be calculated from the existing data in that file, then contact the Data Support Team to discuss generating a new version of the file that does include the relevant fields.

 .. code-block:: bash